Dre Campbell Farm

 3. Soap and Water

-Make a DIY white fly control spray by mixing 4 tablespoons of organic liquid soap with one gallon of water.
+Mix four tablespoons of organic liquid soap with 1 gallon of water to make a DIY whitefly spray.
 You can also use a mild dishwashing liquid if you do not have organic soap.

 4. Sticky Traps